FarronF/limerick-council-meetings/meetings/2018/12/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 7th November 2018.md

 As per our records held, I wish to confirm that the Peter McVerry Trust manage

-6 units in the Newcastle West District Area.---
+6 units in the Newcastle West District Area.
+---
 8

 NOTICES OF MOTION